-- Are the comparable rents equal to 100% of the FMR? - Did the property receive a REAC score of 60 or above with no uncorrected Exigent Health and Safety (EHS) violations? - Is the property for profit or being sold to a non profit?
+- Are the rents equal to 110% of the FMR and less than 150% of the FMR? - Did the property receive a REAC score of 60 or above with no uncorrected Exigent Health and Safety (EHS) violations? - Is the property for profit or being sold to a non profit?

-If the property can say yes to the above three questions, they may want to consider renewing under Mark up To Market.
+If yes to the above three questions, maybe the property should consider Option 1-A, Mark up To Market.
 The property would need to justify their status by obtaining a Rent Comparability Study (RCS).
 Contact your HAP Officer with questions and/or reference Chapter 3 of the Section 8 Guidebook.

-• If the property is interested in Mark up to Market but does not quite meet the criteria explained above, they may consider applying for discretionary approval, Option 1-B of Mark up to Market.
-To qualify Option 1-B the property must prove that it serves either a vulnerable population, is located in an area with a low vacancy rate, or has a high degree of community support?
+• Would the property qualify for discretionary approval for Mark up to Market because it serves either a vulnerable population, is located in an area with a low vacancy rate, or has a high degree of community support?